Physical Review A - Atomic, Molecular, and Optical Physics

 Dynamically corrected gates are extended to non-Markovian open quantum systems where limitations on the available controls and/or the presence of control noise make existing analytical approaches unfeasible.
 A computational framework for the synthesis of dynamically corrected gates is formalized that allows sensitivity against non-Markovian decoherence and control errors to be perturbatively minimized via numerical search, resulting in robust gate implementations.
 Explicit sequences for achieving universal high-fidelity control in a singlet-triplet spin qubit subject to realistic system and control constraint are provided, which simultaneously cancel to the leading order the dephasing due to non-Markovian nuclear-bath dynamics and voltage noise affecting the control fields.
 Substantially improved gate fidelities are predicted for current laboratory devices.

 Khodjasteh, Kaveh; Bluhm, Hendrik; and Viola, Lorenza, "Automated Synthesis of Dynamically Corrected Quantum Gates" (2012).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 1916.